-Rooftop Decks Designs and How to Effectively Create One
+Rooftop Decks Designs and How Design Builders Creates Them

-A rooftop deck can be an excellent way to gain a bit of private space, especially if you’re in tight city quarters where building a deck outward might simply not be an option.
-However, there are a laundry list of things to consider before taking on this endeavor and deciding whether this is the right choice for you or not.
+As 2020 rolls on, rooftop decks are becoming an excellent way to gaining more space in Washington DC.
+Tight city quarters where building a deck outward might simply not be an option.
+If you are considering this addition, Design Builders has created a laundry list of things to ponder before taking on this endeavor, and deciding whether this is the right choice.

 The very first consideration is whether this deck is going on a single-family residential home or whether it’s going on top of a condo, co-op, or other communal space.
 If the job is the latter, it must be permitted and built as a commercial project.
 In that case, a lot more red tap comes into play.